 1. Access Community Foundation Staff Assistance

-If you would like to discuss your proposal or have questions regarding eligibility, you are welcome to contact Tara Scholtz, Senior Program Officer, by email or at 828-367-9913.
+If you would like to discuss your proposal or have questions regarding eligibility, contact Tara Scholtz, Senior Program Officer, by email or at 828-367-9913.

 2. Submit a Letter of Intent

-Access the online application process to submit a Letter of Intent.
-For technical assistance with the online grant system, please contact Diane Crisp, Grants Manager, by email or at 828-367-9904.
-Applicants will be notified by email upon receipt of their application.
+Begin the online application process to submit a Letter of Intent.
+For technical assistance with the online grant system, please contact Diane Crisp, Senior Grants Manager, by email or at 828-367-9904.
+The online system notifies applicants by email upon receipt of their application.

 3. Review Process

-Applications are screened for completeness, clarity, and compliance with eligibility requirements.
-Grant proposals are evaluated by the Fund’s Advisory Board, with consideration of the Fund’s priorities, availability of funds for the stated purposes, applicants’ capabilities, and potential benefits to the community.
+Staff screens applications for completeness, clarity, and compliance with eligibility requirements.
+The Fund’s advisory committee evaluates grant applications, taking into consideration the Fund’s priorities, availability of funds for the stated purposes, applicants’ capabilities, and potential benefits to the community.

 For additional information, download Recent Grants.